 'Australians revel in their green landscapes, be they public parks or home gardens.
 However, this urban diversity is most often predominantly composed of non-native species.
 Exotic plants (and animals) will always be a part of our landscapes.
 There is no shame in this.
 But there is no reason why more of a balance cannot be struck.
 One that sees our native flora more used where exotics now are.
 As in the US, native grasses and wildflowers should be a part of our public spaces, our lake sides, our grand parks and gardens' (2015 Churchill Fellowship report on his study in U.S p67).

-To read Paul's full report click on the link below;
+To read Paul's full report click here

 Strict laws preventing clearing of native vegetation at local, state and federal levels.

 Protecting our Australian natural heritage should be a priority and above politics.
 If not now, then when?
 We have to take direct unflinching steps to limit future losses while other environmentally friendly cultural changes take root over the coming decades.

 Self regulation and less red tape doesn't work as can be seen in N.S.W. and Queensland where native vegetation clearing has stepped up a notch since the laws were eased.

 We need a lot more people on the ground to facilitate flora and fauna protection.

 Public servants working in the areas of sustainability and environment for the Federal and State Governments are too few, are undervalued and have very little job security.

 Shrinking departments.
 For the past decade the various government departments concerned with the environment have been shrinking.
 Commonly people that leave or retire are not replaced.
 This results in fewer people to manage our environment and to support motivated volunteers and community members.